oresat/oresat-c3-rf/link-models/readme.md

 - General: [Friis formula](https://en.wikipedia.org/wiki/Friis_formulas_for_noise)
 - SME: A modified formula used for systems with an antenna as the source.
 [Wertz, J., Everett, D., Puschell, J. (2011).
 Space Mission Engineering: The New SMAD (pp. 477).
 Hawthorne, CA: Microcosm Press.](http://www.sme-smad.com/)
 - King: Jan King's formula based on SME.
 Excludes the effective temperature of the feed and passives prior to the first LNA.
-- Subtotal: The Friis formula subtotal section used in the link model spreadsheets.
+- Subtotal: The Friis formula subtotal section used in the link model spreadsheets; Receivers tab, T<sub>2ndStage</sub> cell.
 Excludes the source (antenna) and passives prior to the first LNA.